 Use our search tool to browse our database of frequently asked questions!

 Advantages of the peer to peer arrangements are that you are likely to be able to book a specific make and model of vehicle.
 The downside is that if the car is involved in an accident the week before you are due to pick it up you could find your rental cancelled altogether - meaning your only option would be to pay sky high last minute car hire rates.
 Also, although you will be provided with breakdown cover, you do not get the support you might expect from a normal hire company.

-This content was last reviewed on 24/02/2020
+This content was last reviewed on 09/12/2020

 Image courtesy of: Pixabay